-Please note any changes to the league rules which are highlighted in blue or
+Please note any recent changes to the league rules from the last AGM.
+These are highlighted in blue or

 1. The Executive Committee shall decide on the number of divisions, number of teams in each division, and format of all competitions, but shall consider wishes of members as far as possible.